Universal-Connect-Project/ucw-app/README.md

     1. For docker: `docker compose up`
     1. For node: `npm run dev`

-## ENV credentials
+## Preferences and Aggregator Credentials

-You will need to create an account for each
+You will need to create your own developer account, and then provide your credentials for each provider (aggregator) you want to use.
+See [PREFERENCES.md](PREFERENCES.md) for details.

 ## Authentication